synapsecns/sanguine/packages/sdk-router/README.md

 )
 ```

-> **Note:** The `originUserAddress` MUST BE provided, if a smart contract is going to initiate the bridge operation on behalf of the user.
-That includes smart wallets (like Safe), or a third party integration (like a bridge aggregator smart contract).
+- **Important:** It is crucial to provide the `originUserAddress` when a smart contract will initiate the bridge operation on behalf of the user.
+This requirement applies to smart wallets (e.g., Safe) and third-party integrations (such as bridge aggregator smart contracts).
+- For native gas tokens (e.g., ETH on Ethereum/Arbitrum, AVAX on Avalanche, etc.), use the specialized address `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE` instead of the token address for either input or output tokens.

-The returned list is sorted by the `maxAmountOut` field, so the first quote is the one yielding the highest amount of tokens on the destination chain.
+- The returned list is sorted by the `maxAmountOut` field in descending order, with the first quote offering the highest amount of tokens on the destination chain.

-If either of the input/output tokens is a native gas token (e.g. ETH on Ethereum/Arbitrum, AVAX on Avalanche, etc.), the specialized address `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE` should be used instead of the token address.
+- All quotes in the list are provided without any slippage applied.
+To add slippage to the quotes, use the `applyBridgeSlippage` function.
+- All quotes in the list include the provided origin deadline.
+If no deadline is specified, the default module's deadline is used.
+To modify the deadline for the quotes, use the `applyBridgeDeadline` function.
+- All quotes in the list include the default destination deadline.

-> **Note:** The `bridgeQuote` method is a wrapper around the `allBridgeQuotes` method.
+> **Note:** The `bridgeQuote` method serves as a wrapper for the `allBridgeQuotes` method.
-> `bridgeQuote` returns only the first quote from the list, while `allBridgeQuotes` returns the entire list.
+> While `bridgeQuote` returns only the first (best) quote from the list, `allBridgeQuotes` provides the complete list of quotes.

 ### `BridgeQuote` object